Thomas Gore: Democratic Party politics

 Gore was re-elected to the Senate in 1930.
 When Franklin D. Roosevelt took office as President, Gore at first supported his New Deal policies but later feuded with him.
 In 1935, Gore helped lead the charge against funding the Works Progress Administration (WPA).
 In written response to constituents who favored the WPA, he told them that their attitude "shows how the dole spoils the soul.
 Your telegram intimates that your votes are for sale.
 Much as I value votes I am not in the market.
 I cannot consent to buy votes with the people's money.
 I owe a debt to the taxpayer as well as to the unemployed."
 After dictating these words, the blind senator was led to the Senate floor to cast the lone vote against the WPA.

+Gore ran for re-election in 1936, but was overwhelmingly defeated in the Democratic primary.
+He took 18% of the vote and ended up in fourth place, behind Congressman Joshua B. Lee, Governor E. W. Marland, and attorney Gomer Smith.
+Lee ultimately won the primary against Marland in a runoff.

-After losing the 1936 Democratic primary to Congressman Joshua B. Lee, Gore retired from the Senate in January 1937 and practiced law in Washington, D.C., until his death in 1949.
+Gore retired from the Senate in January 1937 and practiced law in Washington, D.C., until his death in 1949.